kdorfmanUMN/GANs_SCFT/README.md

 ### Data Downloads

 Acquire both raw and processed density fields [here](https://link_to_drum_repo).
-The `data` folder consists of 18,273 3D density field data in `.txt` format, which can be used directly for training.
+The `data.pt` under `data` folder consists of 18,273 3D density field data (grayscale 3D images), which is presented as a PyTorch tensor of size (18,273 x 1 x 32 x 32 x 32) and can be loaded directly for training.
-For training, every data point is viewed as a grayscale 3D image (1 x 32 x 32 x 32).
-Alternatively, a PyTorch tensor of size (18,273 x 1 x 32 x 32 x 32) was saved in `data.pt` for direct loading.

 ## Usage